A WiFi SSID, or WiFi Service Set Identifier, is the technical term for your wireless network or router name.

 Other router manufacturers follow a similar path to the SSID.
 Check the website of your router manufacturer or the Router Manual for more details.

-- Click Save or Apply.
-Some routers need to reboot for the settings to take effect.
+You may need to reboot your router for the changes to take effect.

 - Reconnect all your wireless devices using the new WiFi SSID.

 Aside from choosing a unique WiFi SSID, having good network security is a must.
 Use Trend Micro Home Network Security to protect your sensitive and financial data from hacking, phishing, and other risky remote connections.